Senior man suffering from back pain leans on a cane

 Blog Information & Scope Discussions

-Our information scope is limited to Chiropractic, musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.
+Our information scope is multidisciplinary, focusing on musculoskeletal and physical medicine, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somato-visceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and functional medicine articles, topics, and discussions.

 We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
-We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.
+We use functional health & wellness protocols to treat and support care for musculoskeletal injuries or disorders.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*
+Our videos, posts, topics, and insights address clinical matters and issues that are directly or indirectly related to our clinical scope of practice.

-Our office has reasonably attempted to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-We provide copies of supporting research studies available to regulatory boards and the public upon request.
+Our office has made a reasonable effort to provide supportive citations and has identified relevant research studies that support our posts.
+We provide copies of supporting research studies upon request to regulatory boards and the public.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how they may assist in a particular care plan or treatment protocol; therefore, to discuss the subject matter above further, please feel free to ask Dr. Alex Jimenez, DC, APRN, FNP-BC, or contact us at 915-850-0900.

 We are here to help you and your family.